GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

 description: |
   This post discusses the relevance of the new INP metric to framework-based websites and Aurora's work to support frameworks in optimizing this metric.
 hero: image/1L2RBhCLSnXjCnSlevaDjy3vba73/EK3nTunaRZbP96S2zwM2.jpeg
-alt: Person about to touch the calm water
+alt: Person about to touch the calm water.
 tags:
   - aurora-project
   - blog
 ---

 Chrome recently introduced a new [experimental responsiveness metric](https://groups.google.com/a/chromium.org/g/chrome-ux-report-announce/c/F7S4_emZkcw) in the [CrUX](https://developers.google.com/web/tools/chrome-user-experience-report) report.
-This metric, which we now know as **[Interaction to Next Paint (INP)](/inp/),** measures overall responsiveness to user interactions on the page.
+This metric, which we now know as [Interaction to Next Paint (INP)](/inp/) measures overall responsiveness to user interactions on the page.
 Today we want to share insights on where websites built using modern JavaScript frameworks stand in relation to this metric.
 We want to discuss why INP is relevant to frameworks and how [Aurora](/introducing-aurora/) is helping frameworks to optimize responsiveness, irrespective of the metric used.

 # Background